Global Medical REIT (NYSE:GMRE) Lifted to B- at TheStreet

-TheStreet upgraded shares of Global Medical REIT (NYSE:GMRE) from a c rating to a b- rating in a report issued on Friday morning, TheStreetRatingsTable reports.
+TheStreet upgraded shares of Global Medical REIT (NYSE:GMRE) from a c rating to a b- rating in a research report report published on Friday morning, TheStreetRatingsTable reports.

-Several other research firms have also issued reports on GMRE.
-Zacks Investment Research lowered shares of Global Medical REIT from a hold rating to a strong sell rating in a report on Tuesday, March 23rd.
-BMO Capital Markets initiated coverage on shares of Global Medical REIT in a report on Thursday, April 22nd.
+A number of other equities analysts have also recently issued reports on GMRE.
+BMO Capital Markets started coverage on shares of Global Medical REIT in a research note on Thursday, April 22nd.
 They issued an outperform rating and a $16.00 price target on the stock.
-One investment analyst has rated the stock with a sell rating and three have given a buy rating to the stock.
-The stock presently has an average rating of Buy and an average price target of $14.75.
+Zacks Investment Research lowered Global Medical REIT from a hold rating to a strong sell rating in a research report on Tuesday, March 23rd.
+One investment analyst has rated the stock with a sell rating and three have assigned a buy rating to the company.
+Global Medical REIT presently has an average rating of Buy and an average target price of $14.75.

 The firm also recently announced a quarterly dividend, which was paid on Thursday, April 8th.
-Investors of record on Wednesday, March 24th were given a dividend of $0.205 per share.
+Shareholders of record on Wednesday, March 24th were given a $0.205 dividend.
+This is a positive change from Global Medical REIT’s previous quarterly dividend of $0.20.
 The ex-dividend date of this dividend was Tuesday, March 23rd.
-This is an increase from Global Medical REIT’s previous quarterly dividend of $0.20.
 This represents a $0.82 dividend on an annualized basis and a yield of 5.81%.
-Global Medical REIT’s payout ratio is currently 109.33%.
+Global Medical REIT’s payout ratio is 109.33%.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Strs Ohio lifted its position in Global Medical REIT by 1.7% during the third quarter.
-Strs Ohio now owns 64,927 shares of the company’s stock valued at $876,000 after purchasing an additional 1,055 shares during the period.
-Janney Montgomery Scott LLC raised its position in shares of Global Medical REIT by 1.3% in the first quarter.
-Janney Montgomery Scott LLC now owns 102,187 shares of the company’s stock worth $1,340,000 after acquiring an additional 1,322 shares during the period.
-Redmond Asset Management LLC increased its stake in shares of Global Medical REIT by 1.5% during the fourth quarter.
-Redmond Asset Management LLC now owns 91,153 shares of the company’s stock worth $1,190,000 after purchasing an additional 1,341 shares in the last quarter.
-LPL Financial LLC grew its stake in Global Medical REIT by 2.6% during the 4th quarter.
-LPL Financial LLC now owns 53,256 shares of the company’s stock valued at $696,000 after acquiring an additional 1,342 shares in the last quarter.
-Finally, Great West Life Assurance Co.
-Can grew its stake in shares of Global Medical REIT by 17.6% in the 3rd quarter.
-Great West Life Assurance Co.
-Can now owns 9,390 shares of the company’s stock valued at $127,000 after buying an additional 1,408 shares during the period.
-Institutional investors own 64.12% of the company’s stock.
+A number of large investors have recently modified their holdings of GMRE.
+BlackRock Inc. raised its position in Global Medical REIT by 14.2% in the 1st quarter.
+BlackRock Inc. now owns 3,895,693 shares of the company’s stock worth $51,073,000 after buying an additional 485,120 shares during the last quarter.
+Kennedy Capital Management Inc. increased its position in shares of Global Medical REIT by 41.0% during the 4th quarter.
+Kennedy Capital Management Inc. now owns 936,121 shares of the company’s stock valued at $12,226,000 after purchasing an additional 272,261 shares during the last quarter.
+State of New Jersey Common Pension Fund D increased its position in shares of Global Medical REIT by 23.5% during the 1st quarter.
+State of New Jersey Common Pension Fund D now owns 902,410 shares of the company’s stock valued at $11,831,000 after purchasing an additional 171,567 shares during the last quarter.
+HGI Capital Management LLC purchased a new stake in shares of Global Medical REIT during the 4th quarter valued at about $2,046,000.
+Finally, Monarch Partners Asset Management LLC purchased a new stake in shares of Global Medical REIT during the 4th quarter valued at about $1,271,000.
+64.12% of the stock is owned by institutional investors and hedge funds.

 Global Medical REIT Company Profile